Main Menu

 This is why it is essential that firms deploying AI systems have a suitably robust control framework around their AI components to keep a careful check on what they are doing.

-As with any innovation, AI has potential to make fundamental improvements in how firms can serve their clients.
-However, we must ensure it is continually monitored and checked regularly.
+As with any innovation, AI has the potential to make fundamental and far ranging improvements in how firms can serve their clients.
+However, we must ensure it is continually monitored and checked regularly to manage the risk and maximise the benefit.

 Click to expand.